SquarerFive/bf3-bots/README.md

 ## ✨ Master Branch: Features
-- Conquest, TDM and Domination support.
+- Conquest, Conquest Assault, TDM and Domination support.
     - Rush, CTF will soon be supported
 - Multi-layer navigation mesh.
 - DFAstar++ (highly optimized solution), and AStar pathfinding.
 Falling back to the latter if distance fields are not generated.